 Whilst the thought of travelling so far may feel incredibly daunting, Dr Sanchez assures potential clients that undergoing egg donation IVF in Spain ensures the most effective treatments are performed in a personalised way.
 Clinica Vistahermosa’s aim is to reduce the levels of anxiety whilst offering a wide range of up to date procedures and technologies.
-And, she advises, alongside a world class treatment there’s also the Mediterranean climate, which is great for relaxing in, after any surgical procedures!
+Alongside world class treatment there is also the Mediterranean climate, which is great for relaxing in, after any surgical procedure!

 You may also be interested in reading: Australians go to Europe for IVF with donor eggs